ericholscher/ericholscher.com/site/blog/2023/feb/10/we-dont-do-that-here.rst

 As organizers we need to be working to improve the spaces that we are responsible for, and I'd like to share one powerful idea.

-Tools for enforcing community norms
 -----------------------------------

 I came across another wonderful rule that I wanted to write about here.
+It's probably best to share a quote from the original blog post, so you can get a sense of the idea:

 .. epigraph::

-   If no one has told you yet, as your career in tech progresses you will eventually become a “custodian of culture.”
-If you run a meetup or a team, if you lead an open source project, or if you organize an event people will be looking to you to know what is and isn’t okay in that space.
-You get this responsibility whether you want it or not.
-You don’t have to be internet famous to have this responsibility.
-If there are people you work with who have been around for less time than you, then you are going to help set the culture for them.
+   If no one has told you yet, as your career in tech progresses you will eventually become a "custodian of culture.”
+If you run a meetup or a team, if you lead an open source project, or if you organize an event people will be looking to you to know what is and isn't okay in that space.
+You get this responsibility whether you want it or not. [...]

+   This is when I pull out "we don't do that here.”
+It is a conversation ender.
+If you are the newcomer and someone who has been around a long time says "we don't do that here”, it is hard to argue.
+This sentence doesn't push my morality on anyone.
+If they want to do whatever it is elsewhere, I'm not telling them not to.

    -- **Aja Hammerly**, `We don't do that here <https://thagomizer.com/blog/2017/09/29/we-don-t-do-that-here.html>`_